 At 20 years old, Nick dove into his passion for drama and musical theatre in his final year in high school and hasn't stopped since.
 His most recent drama highlight was a successful production with the Flinders Uni Performing Arts Society, and though he enjoys traditional theatre, his heart rests with singing.
-He will never forget his first musical Legally Blonde and has since performed at the Adelaide Fringe Festival with a new show coming up at Fringe 2019 as well – Connected: The Rock Musical.
+He will never forget his first musical Legally Blonde and has since performed at the Adelaide Fringe Festival, his most recent show was at Fringe 2019 – Connected: The Rock Musical.
 He never lets his studies get in the way of strengthening his skills and enjoys pushing his limits.

 Paige is 19 years old.
 She has performed in many musical theatre productions with Adelaide Youth Theatre over many years, most recently performing in the role of Audrey with Adelaide Theatre Academy's production of Little Shop of Horrors.
 Paige has also travelled overseas with the Australian Youth Performing Arts team, performing in Hong Kong, USA, London and Paris.
 She has been undertaking vocal tuition with Kirsty Roberts and Amelie Peters over the past 6 years.
 Recently graduating Year 12 in 2017 Paige travelled to the USA in 2018 to work at Summer Camp and is now back returning to pursue her love of singing and performing.